 Braising technique is used to tenderize large, tough cuts of meat and fibrous vegetables through low, slow cooking.

-how to braise meats and vegetables?
+How to braise meats and vegetables?

 If the food will not produce enough liquid of its own, a certain amount of cooking liquid that often includes an acidic element is added to the pot.
 Sometimes foods with high water content can be cooked in their own juices.